caffeinated/sapling/README.md

 composer require caffeinated/sapling=~2.0
 ```

-Once this operation is complete, simply add both the service provider and facade classes to your project's `config/app.php` file:
+Once this operation is complete, simply add the service provider class to your project's `config/app.php` file:

 #### Laravel 5.0.x
 ```php